stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 To write programs with Stratosphere, you need to include Stratosphere’s Java API library in your project.

 The simplest way to do this is to use the [quickstart scripts]({{site.baseurl}}/quickstart/java.html).
-They create a blank project from a Maven Archetype (think of it as a template), which sets up everything for you.
+They create a blank project from a template (called Maven Archetype), which sets up everything for you.
 To manually create the project, you can use the archetype and create a project by calling:

 {% highlight bash %}
 mvn archetype:generate /
     -DarchetypeGroupId=eu.stratosphere /
     -DarchetypeArtifactId=quickstart-java /
-    -DarchetypeVersion={{site.current_stable}}
+    -DarchetypeVersion={{site.docs_05_stable}}
 {% endhighlight %}

 If you want to add Stratosphere to an existing Maven project, add the following entry to your *dependencies* in the *pom.xml* file of your project: